 To counter excessive chewing also increasingly suggest using harmless taste deterrents.

 Taste deterrents like the ones mentioned in tip #12 in the section for dog training tips to prevent biting can be applied to certain objects that your puppy compulsively chews on any chance he gets.

-For instance, applying a layer of vinegar or citronella oil (if it doesn’t stain) on your favorite shoe.
+For instance, apply a layer of vinegar or citronella oil (if it doesn’t stain) on your favorite shoe.

 Your puppy will drop it like a hot cake.

 BONUS TIPS: How to Train a Puppy to Walk on a Leash